pallavrouth/Website/content/talks/2022-06-28-web-scraping/index.markdown

 ## [2] <li>“Truly” robust clustering is provided by packages <a href="../package ...
 ## [3] <li>See also the <a href="Cluster.html">Cluster</a> CRAN task view.</li>
 ```

+Here you can use another handy function called `html_children()` to inspect the subdivisions of a particular node -

 ```r
 # inspect further down the tree